hpc-carpentry/hpc-python/_episodes/15-snakemake-python.md

 > Alter the rules in your Snakefile so that the `.dat` files are created in
 > their own `dats/` folder.
 > Note that creating this folder beforehand is unnecessary.
-> Snakemake automatically create any folders for you, as needed.
+> Snakemake automatically creates any folders for you, as needed.
 {: .challenge}

 > ## Creating PNGs